ztachip/ztachip/README.md

 ### Performance Comparison

-Small LLM model performance is largely constrained by memory bandwidth.
+Small LLM model performance running on edge devices is largely constrained by memory bandwidth.
 In these scenarios, a GPU offers minimal advantage because the compute cores spend most of their time waiting for memory operations to complete.

 A more accurate metric for comparing performance is **tokens per second (TPS) per GB/s of memory bandwidth**.